EDR Investors Have Opportunity to Lead Endeavor Group Holdings, Inc. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-So what: If you purchased Endeavor common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you sold Endeavor Class A common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 Why Rosen Law: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.